Accio/AMIDD/docs/README.md

-The website for *Introduction to Applied Mathematics and Informatics In Drug Discovery*, the course series running at the Department of Mathematics and Informatics, University of Basel.
+Welcome to the website for *Introduction to Applied Mathematics and Informatics In Drug Discovery*, the course series running at the Department of Mathematics and Informatics, University of Basel.

 ## Time and place